psanch21/prob-visualize/README.md

 # ProbVis: A collection of functions to visualize your data
 A collection of functions to visualize results of different types of data.
 This is an on going project.
+Check out the `test` folder for examples of usage and the `images` folder for results.

 ## Getting Started
 To install, open a terminal window go to the root folder of the project and run: